Dr. Charles H. Kennedy House

-The Dr. Charles H. Kennedy House is a historic house at 6 Edenwood Lane in North Little Rock, Arkansas, USA.
-It is a single story steel frame structure, organized as three hexagonal pods joined by linear sections.
+The Dr. Charles H. Kennedy House is a historic house at 6 Edenwood Lane in North Little Rock, Arkansas, U.S. It is a single story steel frame structure, organized as three hexagonal pods joined by linear sections.
 The pods divide the house's functional spaces: one is for public living spaces and amenities, including the kitchen, living room, and dining area, one has the master bedroom suite, and one has a guest space and playroom.
 The exterior is clad in a combination of brick veneer and vertical board siding.
 The roof is flat except for the pods, which have pyramidal roofs.
-The house was built in 1964 to a design by the Arkansas architect, Warren Segraves.
+The house was built in 1964 to a design by the Arkansas architect Warren Segraves.

 The house was listed on the National Register of Historic Places in 2017.